Undergraduate study - 2024 entry

 • gain an overview of the processes controlling our environment

-• learn how to use important tools to interact with scientific data, and build confidence in your data skills
+• learn how to use important tools to handle with scientific data, and build confidence in your data skills

-• generate an understanding of the importance of environmental geoscience in the context of a sustainable future
+• develop an understanding of the importance of environmental geoscience for a sustainable future

-We will help you develop a strong sense of purpose and an initial idea of what you might want to do as an environmental geoscience graduate.
+We will help you develop an initial idea of what you might want to do as an environmental geoscience graduate.

 Year 2